Skip to content

 • Connecting multiple users and devices performing high-bandwidth activities simultaneously

-• Streaming HD, 4K or 8K content across multiple devices or users
+• Streaming HD, 4K or 8K content across multiple devices and users

-• Playing MMORPG or other VR or AR games on console, mobile and PC
+• Playing competitive level MMORPG and other VR or AR games on console, mobile and PC

-• Downloading large files with more bandwidth than 1 gig or 2 gig internet
+• Downloading large files rapidly with more bandwidth than 1 Gig or 2 Gig internet

 • Future-proofing your current internet network